Home Sickness at Camp

 Wellbeing Support

-Our volunteers are incredibly experienced at supporting campers who are homesick and will keep them entertained with games and help them write a letter about their achievements at camp to show you once they return.
-Our Camper Wellbeing Coordinator has lots of resources to support with this.
+Our volunteers are incredibly experienced supporting campers who are homesick and will keep them entertained with games and help them write a letter about their achievements at camp to show you once they return home.
+Our Wellbeing Team has lots of resources to help with this.

-It is unlikely that your camper will call home if they are feeling homesick as it is often the case that hearing a familiar voice can make them feel worse.
-Most campers adjust and settle into camp after their first couple of days, but if you think that your camper will be severely homesick, please contact us so we can discuss support that we can put into place to support them.
+It is unlikely that your camper will call home if they are feeling homesick, as it is often the case that hearing a familiar voice can make them feel worse.
+Most campers adjust and settle into camp within their first couple of days, but if you think that your camper will be severely homesick, please contact us so we can discuss support that we can put in place for this.

 Everyone at camp is lovely and kind.
 There’s not one person who gets left out, so don’t be worried!
 If it’s the staying away from home that scares you, you won’t even notice it.
 It’s almost like a new home.
 You do feel like you’re part of a new family.
 Of course, it doesn’t replace your own family, but I didn’t miss home because I embraced everything about camp.
 It surrounds you– it’s like a big hug.